chibby0ne/rabbitmq_experiments/README.md

-A repo where to play and perform rabbitmq expeirments using Docker containers
+A repo where you can perform rabbitmq experiments using Docker containers